6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 Let’s tuck in...

-Let’s start with the most basic customer retention metric – repeat customer rate.
+Let’s start with the most basic customer retention metric - returning customer rate.

-This metric is calculated by dividing your repeat customers by your total unique customers.
+This metric is calculated by dividing your repeat customers by your total unique customers and multiplying that figure by 100.

 Knowing your repeat customer rate establishes a baseline for where you’re at right now.